EGO Pole Saw Review: The Biggest Downsides Of The Power + MPS1001

 EGO Pole Saw Review

-While we’ve focused on all the negatives here, it’s important to know that most reviewers love this pole saw.
+While we’ve focused on all the negatives here, it’s important to know that most users love this pole saw, and it gets mostly positive reviews.
 It has a very good overall star rating online and the overwhelming majority of the comments are positive.

 then stops.
 Winter is when I like to trim trees.
 I can see the branch pattern better and the trees don’t bleed.